eslint/eslint/docs/src/rules/block-spacing.md

-Disallows or enforces spaces inside of blocks after opening blocks and before closing blocks.

 ## Rule Details

 This rule enforces consistent spacing inside an open block token and the next token on the same line.
 This rule also enforces consistent spacing inside a close block token and previous token on the same line.